Shop with Confidence

 If the NBC-77 SOF filter was to be completely submerged in water for a period of time, would it remain functional afterwards?

-The NBC-77 SOF Filter is not meant to be fully submerged in water, and we do not have any data to show if it will be effective.
-However, the installed P3 filter does act as a hydrophobic barrier to heavy rain, decontamination showers, etc. This filter was specifically designed to prevent water from entering the lateral side (the first point of contact for air traveling into the filter).
+The NBC-77 SOF filter is not meant to be fully submerged in water, and we do not have any data to show if it will be effective.
+However, the installed P3 filter does act as a hydrophobic barrier to heavy rain, decontamination showers, and etc. This filter was specifically designed to prevent water from entering the lateral side (the first point of contact for air traveling into the filter).

 Will the NBC-77 SOF filter remain functional after exposure to heavy rain, heavy snow and water/chemical decontamination showers?